-Microfinance, though a later entry in BEES’s developmental activities, is playing a vital role in changing the socio-economic condition of the target people since 1988.
-Earlier in 1980 as a project of CRWRC, in collaboration with Bangladesh bank and later with Rajshahi Krishi Unnoyan Bank (RAKUB), BEES has started to work under the microfinance program.
-Currently, Microfinance is the major program of BEES and provides the much-needed capital to the beneficiaries to implement in various fields of developmental activities which help them generate income for their concerned families.
-It has truly orchestrated a way for poverty alleviation through microfinance along with human resource development, income generation, and other promotional activities.
+BEES’s Microfinance program has been playing a vital role in changing the socio-economic condition of the target people since 1988.
+Earlier in 1980 as a project of CRWRC, in collaboration with Bangladesh bank and later with Rajshahi Krishi Unnoyan Bank (RAKUB), BEES started working under microfinance program.
+Currently, Microfinance is the major program of BEES and provides the much needed capital to the beneficiaries to implement in various fields of development activities which help them generate income for their families.
+It has truly orchestrated a way for poverty alleviation through microfinance along with human resource development, income generation and other promotional activities.

-Besides self-employment, a large number of wage-based employment opportunities are also being created every year.
-The beneficiaries are becoming graduated every year and they are receiving microenterprise loans as entrepreneurs.
-Small businesses are creating employment prospects for the target population.
+Beside self-employment, a large number of wage based employment opportunities are created every year.
+The beneficiaries are becoming graduated every year and they are receiving micro enterprise loan as entrepreneurs.
+The small businesses are creating employment prospects for the target population.
 The cycle is creating multiple positive impacts to reduce poverty.
-Microfinance now works in a holistic approach by providing health, education and agricultural support services.
-For increasing self-sustainability and thereby improving physical wellbeing, the demand for Microfinance fund has increased over the years.
-Due to the need and growth of this sector, BEES is borrowing from commercial banks other than PKSF to increase the total outstanding gradually to meet the demand of its client.
+Microfinance now works in inclusive approach by providing health, education and agricultural support services.
+For increasing the self-sustainability and thereby improving the physical wellbeing, the demand of Microfinance fund has increased over years.
+Due to need and growth of this sector, BEES is borrowing from commercial banks including PKSF to increase the total outstanding gradually to meet the demand of its clients.

 Goal of Microfinance